Lincoln Theater (Los Angeles): The "West Coast Apollo"

 From the 1930s to the 1950s, the Lincoln featured live theater, concerts, talent shows, vaudeville, and film.
 One historical account noted that the Lincoln "offered stunning stage shows and packed in black audiences on Saturday and Sunday nights."
 The Lincoln was the site of performances by many of the leading African-American performers of the era, including Lionel Hampton, Duke Ellington, the Nat King Cole Trio, Billie Holiday, Lena Horne, Louis Jordan, Pigmeat Markham, Fats Domino, and B.B.
 King.
-The Lincoln was sometimes called the "West Coast Apollo" because it featured many of the same acts as Harlem's Apollo Theater.
+The Lincoln was sometimes called the "West Coast Apollo" because it featured many of the same acts as Harlem's famous Apollo Theater.

 Concerts at the Lincoln in the post-World War II era attracted diverse audiences that included the likes of choreographer Alvin Ailey, activist Eldridge Cleaver, and songwriter eden ahbez.
 It was outside the Lincoln in the late 1940s that a bearded ahbez wearing sandals handed the song "Nature Boy" to Nat King Cole's road manager.

 Conversion to church use

-In 1962, the Lincoln Theater was sold to the Southern California First Jurisdiction of the Church of God in Christ and became known as "The Crouch Temple" operated by Bishop Samuel M. Crouch.
+In 1962, the Lincoln Theater was sold to the Southern California First Jurisdiction of the Church of God in Christ.
+It was adapted for use and became known as "The Crouch Temple", operated by Bishop Samuel M. Crouch.
 The theater was later operated as the Iglesia de Cristo Ministries Juda.

 In 2009, the theater was deemed to satisfy the registration requirements set forth in a multiple property submission study, the African Americans in Los Angeles MPS.
 Other sites listed on the National Register of Historic Places in 2009 pursuant to the same African Americans in Los Angeles MPS include the Second Baptist Church, 28th Street YMCA, Prince Hall Masonic Temple, Angelus Funeral Home, 52nd Place Historic District, 27th Street Historic District, and two historic all-black segregated fire stations (Fire Station No. 14 and Fire Station No. 30).